Duck DAO (DLP Duck Token Price Up 19.2% Over Last 7 Days (DUCK)

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 50.8% against the dollar during the 24 hour period ending at 0:00 AM E.T. on June 8th.
-During the last seven days, Duck DAO (DLP Duck Token has traded 19.2% higher against the dollar.
-Duck DAO (DLP Duck Token has a total market capitalization of $14.20 million and approximately $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
-One Duck DAO (DLP Duck Token coin can now be purchased for about $0.45 or 0.00001149 BTC on popular exchanges.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded 50.8% lower against the US dollar during the 24-hour period ending at 21:00 PM Eastern on June 9th.
+Duck DAO (DLP Duck Token has a market capitalization of $14.20 million and approximately $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
+One Duck DAO (DLP Duck Token coin can now be purchased for about $0.45 or 0.00001149 BTC on cryptocurrency exchanges.
+During the last week, Duck DAO (DLP Duck Token has traded 19.2% higher against the US dollar.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.